Anti-de Sitter space

 Three-dimensional anti-de Sitter space is like a stack of hyperbolic disks, each one representing the state of the universe at a given time.
 (Note: Time here is as seen by an observer whose worldline runs vertically in this representation; only the one such observer at the centre of the diagram is inertial.
 All other inertial observers have oscillating worldlines in the diagram.)

 In mathematics and physics, n-dimensional anti-de Sitter space (AdS_{n}) is a maximally symmetric Lorentzian manifold with constant negative scalar curvature.
+It is the Lorentzian analogue of hyperbolic space.
 Anti-de Sitter space and de Sitter space are named after Willem de Sitter (6 May 1872 – 20 November 1934), professor of astronomy at Leiden University and director of the Leiden Observatory.
 Willem de Sitter and Albert Einstein worked together closely in Leiden in the 1920s on the spacetime structure of the universe.
 Paul Dirac was the first person to rigorously explore anti-de Sitter space, doing so in 1963.

 Manifolds of constant curvature are most familiar in the case of two dimensions, where the elliptic plane or surface of a sphere is a surface of constant positive curvature, a flat (i.e., Euclidean) plane is a surface of constant zero curvature, and a hyperbolic plane is a surface of constant negative curvature.

 Einstein's general theory of relativity places space and time on equal footing, so that one considers the geometry of a unified spacetime instead of considering space and time separately.
 The cases of spacetime of constant curvature are de Sitter space (positive), Minkowski space (zero), and anti-de Sitter space (negative).
 As such, they are exact solutions of the Einstein field equations for an empty universe with a positive, zero, or negative cosmological constant, respectively.

 Anti-de Sitter space generalises to any number of space dimensions.
 In higher dimensions, it is best known for its role in the AdS/CFT correspondence, which suggests that it is possible to describe a force in quantum mechanics (like electromagnetism, the weak force or the strong force) in a certain number of dimensions (for example four) with a string theory where the strings exist in an anti-de Sitter space, with one additional (non-compact) dimension.